 2. Chronic cardio raises the stress hormone cortisol which is responsible for storing fat in the stomach area (visceral fat).
 Long-term elevation of cortisol levels also lead to leptin resistance.
-Leptin plays role in appetite and body weight regulation and leptin resistance leads to increased appetite and food intake.
+Leptin plays a role in appetite and body weight regulation and leptin resistance leads to increased appetite and food intake.
 Again, prolonged cardio will make you hungry.

 3. Systemic/ chronic inflammation.
 Effective exercise is accompanied by acute inflammation which is necessary for building muscles and improving performance.
 However, exhaustive exercise will lead to systemic inflammation which you want to avoid.
 Also, this review article explains how prolonged exercise also leads to oxidative stress.